michael-collins/feeling-responsive/collections/_assignments/project-1.md

 #### Week 1: Concept development

+Use one of the five models to develop a concept.
 What makes for a good concept: [Concept Definition](http://ocean.otr.usm.edu/\~w135249/pdf/id240/Rengel%20Design%20Concept%20Definition.pdf), [Concept Formation](http://people.bu.edu/jgerring/documents/Conceptformation.pdf), [Design Concept Thoughts](http://vanseodesign.com/web-design/design-concept-thoughts/).

-1. Develop concept(s): Sketch, label, and write ideas in sketchbook.
+1. **Develop concept(s):** Sketch, label, and write ideas in sketchbook.
    * Upload `jpg` or `png` images of sketchbook pages
    * Must be clearly scanned or photographed.
 This should look professional, do not upload blurry, rotated, poorly cropped images.
-2. Create Mood board: Find reference images and put them into a large canvas.
+2. **Create Mood board:** Find reference images and put them into a large canvas.
 Save as a single image.
    * Save as a `png` or `jpg`
    * [See example](https://3.bp.blogspot.com/-4Yut0Kf3RvM/VsMZtsN8XaI/AAAAAAAABLs/vHE3iQ7FtLw/s1600/Roman_Times_Moodboard_.jpg)
+3. **Work intent:** Describe what you will be doing
+   * Include name, date, chosen project model, and project format
+   * Short one sentence description of what you intend to make.
+   * Upload this in an MS Word `doc` format

 #### Week 2: Production begins

 1. Submit screenshots from Blender showing significant progress.
+2. Meet with instructor if needed

 #### Week 3: Production continues

-1. Write a work statement draft
-2. Submit screenshots from Blender showing significant progress
+1. Submit screenshots from Blender showing significant progress
+2. Meet with instructor if needed

 #### Week 4: Finish production and present work